 Scientists have known for years that the modern diet is severely overloaded in unhealthy sugars and fats.
 But researchers do not believe that diet causes anxiety.
 Rather, they believe that diet makes anxiety symptoms worse because they make it harder for your body to cope with stress.

 That's why those that genuinely want to fight their anxiety still need a strategy that will be effective specifically for anxiety itself to complement any dietary changes.
-Take my 7 minute anxiety test to find out the best strategy for you.
+Take my free 7 minute anxiety test to find out the best strategy for you.

 Does Sugar Cause Anxiety?